medic/cht-docs/content/en/apps/tutorials/targets.md

       if(contact.contact && contact.contact.type === 'clinic') { //This represents the denominator, which is the total number of households emit(Object.assign({}, original,
           _id: householdId,
-          pass: false, //Set to false so that it is counted as denominator }));
+          pass: false, //Set to false so that it is counted in the denominator }));
       }
     },